 - GROUP MEDITATION: Every Tuesday, 5:30 – 6:30 pm (discussion following until 7 pm)

 Two 20-minute meditations with basic instructions.
 Fine for both beginners and experienced.
 Main focus: developing mindfulness of body, feelings and thoughts; learning to observe inner and outer conditions without judgment; cultivating patience and compassion.
-Followed by discussion, with tea.
+Followed by a Dharma talk and discussion, with tea.
 OK to arrive late or leave early.
 Suggested donation of $5, but no one turned away for lack of funds.
 Location: 20 Mesa Road

 See our Event Calendar for details about all our events. ***